Radar technology is starting to be developed for use in motor vehicles, mainly in the interests of road safety:

 a System Reference Document (ETSI Technical Report TR 101 983) on the use of the radio frequency spectrum by ACC radar

-a Harmonized Standard (EN 301 091) that can be used to enable such equipment to be placed on the market under the R&TTE Directive.
+a Harmonised Standard (EN 301 091) that can be used to enable such equipment to be placed on the market under the R&TTE Directive.

 ETSI has published the following documents for anti-collision radar: